RecipePesto Salmon with Roasted Artichoke Hearts

 - 1 can (16 ounces) artichoke hearts (rinsed and drained) or 1 nine-ounce package frozen artichoke hearts (thawed)

 - 1 teaspoon chopped thyme, fresh

-- 2 six-ounce wild salmon fillets, skin removed
+- 2 wild salmon fillets (6 ounces each), skin removed

 - 1 tablespoon olive oil

-Preheat the oven to 350ºF.
-Line an 8″ x 11″ baking pan with parchment paper or aluminum foil.
+Preheat the oven to 350º.
+Line an 8-inch x 11-inch baking pan with parchment paper or aluminum foil.